vedmaka/Mediawiki-reCaptcha/README.md

 ##### Verify installation success

-Go to Special:Version and see if GitHub is listed there.
+Go to Special:Version and see if "reCaptcha" is listed there.
 If it is, you successfully installed it!

 ## Configuration